somelchenko/Magento2-GAuth/README.md

 # Magento2-GAuth
-Magento 2 Two-factor authentication use Google Authenticator OTP.
+Magento 2 Two-factor authentication uses Google Authenticator OTP.

 Google Authenticator works with 2-Step Verification for your Google Account to provide an additional layer of security when signing in.